Alabama State Parks

-Visit Marshall County’s three state parks and discover why we call them Majestic.
+Visit Marshall County’s three Alabama state parks and discover why we call them Majestic.

 The LAKE GUNTERSVILLE STATE PARK boasts over 6,000 acres of natural woodlands and overlooks the 69,000-acre Lake Guntersville Reservoir.
 The park has an 18-hole championship golf course, a beach complex, zip lines, fishing center, boat rentals, hiking trails, nature programs and a modern campground.
 Lakeside cottages, ridge top chalets and a beautifully-appointed Lodge with a view beyond comparison offer a variety of options for individuals, couples and families looking for a vacation getaway.
 In addition, the Conference Center at the Lodge provides a perfect backdrop for weddings, meetings, conferences, or social events.

 The first thing that you will notice about CATHEDRAL CAVERNS STATE PARK is the massive entrance.
 The huge opening measures 126 feet wide and 25 feet high.
 And it gets even better.
 Inside the cavern, you will find Big Rock Canyon, Mystery River, and some of the most beautiful formations Mother Nature has ever created.
 Among them, you will see Stalagmite Mountain, The Frozen Waterfall, and Goliath, a huge stalagmite column that reaches the ceiling of the cave some 45 feet above!
 The cave maintains a comfortable 60-degree temperature year round and is the perfect stop any afternoon.